IAmJonoBo/IssueSuite/VSCODE_SETUP.md

 ## Copilot tips

 - Use the provided VS Code tasks (Validate, Dry-run Sync, Full Sync, Export, Summary, Generate Schemas).
+- For post-implementation updates, have Copilot produce a small JSON and run `issuesuite agent-apply --updates-json updates.json` to mark items complete and append summaries.
+A starter example is provided at `agent_updates.json`.
 - Keep `ISSUES.md` in the canonical slug + YAML format (see README).

 ## Environment Detection